-The Indian Community Centre, in Carrington, provides services primarily to members from the Indian Community who may be suffering from physical or sensory
+The Indian Community Centre, in Carrington, provides services to members from the Indian Community who may be suffering from

-During your first few weeks at the Indian Community Centre, we will work closely with you to carry out an assessment of your needs.
-Our aim is to support you to work towards your goals and to help you have as much independence as possible.
+During your first few weeks at the Indian Community Centre, we will work closely with you to assess your needs.
+We aim to support you to work towards your goals and to help you have as much independence as possible.
 We will also maintain close links with your carers, and give support and advice where needed.

 We provide an activity-based service with links to other agencies.
-We are able to put you in touch with other organisations that can also help you.
+We can put you in touch with other organisations that can also help you.

-You are assigned a Keyworker, who will ensure that you get the most our of your attendance at the Indian Community Centre.
-If you have any problems or issues, please speak to your Keyworker.
+You are assigned a Key worker, who will ensure that you get the most out of your attendance at the Indian Community Centre.
+If you have any problems or issues, please speak to your Key worker.

-The Centre aims to develop, maintain and prevent the loss of a person's independence by enabling people to rebuilt their confidence, increase socialisation and an overall improvement in their quality of life.
+The Centre aims to develop, maintain and prevent the loss of a person's independence by enabling people to rebuild their confidence, increase socialisation and an overall improvement in their quality of life.

-At the Indian Community Centre our services are built around you.
-Everything from meals and transport to activities and leisure time is tailored to provide you with quality care and an enjoyable experience.
+At the Indian Community Centre, our services are built around you.
+Everything from meals and transport to activities and leisure time is tailored to provide you with quality care and enjoyable experience.

 Transport: We can provide transport to the centre, for which there is a charge.
 There is also car parking available for visitors to the centre.

 Meals: You can have authentic Indian meals with us at the Centre.
 We cater for a range of dietary needs.
 There is a charge for meals.

 Personal care: We provide personal care to those who require it, respectfully.
 All our staff are fully trained in this area of care.